QuentinDesbrousses/quentinDesbrousses/README.md

 ### Hi there 👋

-# Here are all my projects.
+# Here are some of my projects.
-## You can go through its and ask me about it !
+ You can go through its and ask me about it !

+### I'm looking for a foreign internship as a web developper
+You can see my personal website at http://www.desbrousses.me

 <!--
 **QuentinDesbrousses/quentinDesbrousses** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.